rashadism/openchoreo/samples/from-image/issue-reporter-schedule-task/README.md

 - `0 9 * * 1-5` - Every weekday at 9 AM
 - `0 0 */3 * *` - Every 3 days at midnight

-You can also override the schedule for specific environments by modifying the `ComponentDeployment` resource and adding schedule to the `overrides` section.
+You can also override the schedule for specific environments by modifying the `ReleaseBinding` resource and adding schedule to the `componentTypeEnvOverrides` section (as shown in the sample YAML where the development environment overrides the schedule to run every 5 minutes).

 ## Clean Up